Excel Mapping Template

 Field Mapping

-This is where you specify the columns from the Excel file and map them to fields on the table in Business Central.
+This is where you specify the columns from the Excel or text file and map them to fields on the table in Business Central.
 The Import Type determines which fields are available for selection.
+You do not have to use all columns from the file - only those that contain relevant data.
+In some cases, you may specify constant values for fields that are not present in the file but require a value in Business Central.

 Common Fields